 We know that hiring a painting contractor isn’t always the best option.
-If you are going to paint a ceilling yourself, here are few tips from the professionals at Dukes Painting and Repair.
+If you are going to paint a ceiling yourself, here are a few tips from the professionals at Dukes Painting and Repair.

-That “great” invention from the 70’s that seems to be nothing but an eyesore now.
+That “great” invention from the 70s that seems to be nothing but an eyesore now.
 If you have this kind of ceiling in your house, I am sorry.
 Painting these can be tricky.
 If they have never been painted before, it is easiest to rent a sprayer for the job.
-Or you can buy a cheap sprayer from an home improvement store.
+Or you can buy a cheap sprayer from a home improvement store.

 Use a flat paint on the ceiling

-This is why ceilings are traditionally painted with a flat paint.
+This is why ceilings are traditionally painted with flat paint.
 Flat paints hide imperfections.
-White or light colors hide perfections as well.
+White or light colors hide imperfections as well.
 They also have the added benefit of making the room feel larger.

 If your room is already large and you want to make it feel more cozy, feel free to experiment with darker colors on the ceiling.